jamie2210/CI_MS1_TBC/README.md

 ### 404

 - For a bit of fun, I added light hearted boxing related humour to the error page.
-- Includes navigation bar and footer, with a centrally places 'Home' button for convenience.
+- Includes navigation bar and footer, with a centrally placed 'Home' button for convenience.

 ![404](docs/features/feature-404.png)